The average age of a soldier in many units

 IT'S TIME TO GO HOME

-Then the day arives, the day you have been waiting for, the day you get to go home & you just know something will go wrong, what, you don't know.
+Then the day arives, the day you have been waiting for, the day you get

 You end up at the air field & while you are changing your MPC in for Greenbacks you can see the plane that will be taking you from this Hellhole.
 You keep looking for some of your friends that came over with you 13 months ago, some are here & some are not.